Regency of Algiers: Algerian expansion

 In 1555, Salah Reis captured Béjaïa from the Spanish.
 After his death, Sultan Suleiman, wary of Algiers’ growing autonomy, recalled its galleys to the Bosphorus in 1556, disrupting plans to besiege Oran.
 This provoked a Janissary rebellion supporting Hasan Corso, who rejected the authority of the Ottoman-appointed pasha, Mehmed Tekerli, and declared Algiers independent from the Ottoman Empire.
 Although the pasha murdered Hasan Corso with the corsairs' support, the Janissaries killed him in retribution.
 The subsequent instability prompted the sultan to restore order by sending Hasan Pasha back to Algiers.
 He chased the invading Saadians out of Tlemcen again and had Mohammed al-Shaykh assassinated by Ottoman agents feigning to be deserters in October 1557.
 Hasan Pasha also thwarted the expedition to Mostaganem of the Spanish governor of Oran, Count Alcaudete, in 1558.
 These military successes ended both Spanish and Moroccan territorial claims in Algiers.
-After a failed attempt to conquer Oran in 1563 and the Ottoman defeat in the Grand Siege of Malta in 1565, Hasan Pasha was appointed Kapudan Pasha by Suleiman's successor Selim II and replaced with Muhammed I Pasha, son of Salah Reis, who ruled Algiers for only two years.The last beylerbey of Algiers was Calabrian-born corsair Uluj Ali Pasha.
-He captured Tunis from Spain's Hafsid vassals in 1569, before losing it to the Christian forces under Spanish commander John of Austria in 1573, who left 8,000 men in the Spanish presidio of La Goletta.
-Uluj Ali recaptured the city in 1574, while his ships saved the Ottoman fleet from total defeat by the Catholic Holy League in the battle of Lepanto in 1571.
-Sultan Selim II rewarded him with the title of Kapudan Pasha.
-Uluj Ali rebuilt the Ottoman fleet, which would count 200 vessels and would be manned by North African sailors, all while retaining his nominal position of beylerbey.
+After a failed attempt to conquer Oran in 1563 and the Ottoman defeat in the Grand Siege of Malta in 1565, Hasan Pasha was appointed Kapudan Pasha by Suleiman's successor Selim II and replaced with Muhammed I Pasha, son of Salah Reis, who ruled Algiers for only two years.